foundry-rs/book/src/zksync-specifics/examples/smart-account.md

         if (_signature.length != 130) {
             // Signature is invalid anyway, but we need to proceed with the signature verification as usual
-            // in order for the fee estimation to work correctly _signature = new bytes(130);
+            //for the fee estimation to work correctly _signature = new bytes(130);

-            // Making sure that the signatures look like a valid ECDSA signature and are not rejected right away
+            // Making sure that the signatures look like valid ECDSA signatures and are accepted right away
             // while skipping the main verification process.
             _signature[64] = bytes1(uint8(27));
             _signature[129] = bytes1(uint8(27));